-- Blowouts noisemakers
+- Blower noisemakers

-- Metalic gold and silver noisemakers
+- Metallic gold and silver noisemakers

-- Beistle squakers
+- Beistle squawkers

 - Classic wooden noise maker

-- Or, bang on pots and pans! (see below)
+- Or bang on pots and pans! (see below)

-13. Bang on Pots and Pans
+13. Bang on pots and pans.

 Turn spoons into drumsticks–and pots and pans into drums and tambourines–and make your own NYE noisemakers.
 Banging on pots and pans to ring in the new year is one of my favorite childhood memories.
-When I was a child, I can remember making noise every hour on New Year’s Eve–it’s a new year celebration somewhere in the world every hour–so why not make some noise?
+When I was a child, I remember making noise every hour on New Year’s Eve–it’s a new year celebration somewhere in the world every hour–so why not make some noise?

 Why do we kiss at midnight on New Year’s Eve?

-Many people believe that you will have a special relationship with the first person you kiss as the clock strikes midnight.
+Many people believe you will have a special relationship with the first person you kiss as the clock strikes midnight.
 And, if you are single and don’t kiss anyone when the clock strikes twelve, you’ll be lonely for the entire year.
-This New Year’s superstition explains why so many people pine for that special someone to kiss at midnight or demand a kiss from their lover at midnight on New Year’s Eve.
+This New Year’s superstition explains why so many people pine for that special someone to kiss at midnight or demand a kiss from their lover on New Year’s Eve.